On the Sample Complexity of Graphical Model Selection for Non-Stationary Processes: Problem Formulation

-For ease of exposition and without essential loss of generality, we henceforth assume the sample size $\samplesize$ to be a integer multiple of the block length $\blocklen$, i.e., $\samplesize = \nrblocks \blocklen$, with the number $\nrblocks$ of data blocks.
-Moreover, we tacitly assume the covariance matrices $\mC[\timevar]$ to be non-singular (invertible) with inverse $\mC^{-1}[\timevar]$ (see Asspt. \ref{aspt_eig_val} below).
+For ease of exposition and without essential loss of generality, we henceforth assume the sample size $\samplesize$ to be a integer multiple of the block length $\blocklen$ (which is assumed fixed and known), such that $\samplesize\!=\!\nrblocks \blocklen$, with the number $\nrblocks$ of data blocks.
+Moreover, we tacitly assume the covariance matrices $\mC[\timevar]$ to be non-singular (invertible) with inverse $\big( \mC[\timevar] \big)^{-1}$ (see Assumption \ref{aspt_eig_val} below).

 The model \eqref{equ_proc_model} reduces to the i.i.d.\ setting for $\nrblocks = 1$ and block length $ \blockLength = \samplesize$.
 In this paper, we study the fundamental limits of accurate GMS based on non-stationary data which conforms to the model \eqref{equ_proc_model} with $\nrblocks>1$ (the non-stationary setting).